16 Reshaping tables with dplyr

 11 Brazilian tapir 4.4

-You need filter() to choose the rows and select() to choose the columns.
-Either order works here, but filtering first means select() operates on fewer rows — the habit that scales to large tables.
+filter() chooses the rows; select() chooses the columns.
+Either order returns the same answer, but filtering first means select() has fewer rows to carry — the habit that pays off on large tables.

 msleep |>